peterlidee/streaming/article/article1.md

 I don't know.
 This was unexpected for me as well.
 Maybe it's a micro optimization from `Next` but I couldn't find any data on it.
 Anyway, back to loading mechanics.

-Update: This has is caused by what `Next` calls [router cache](https://nextjs.org/docs/app/building-your-application/caching#duration-3).
+Update: This is caused by what `Next` calls [router cache](https://nextjs.org/docs/app/building-your-application/caching#duration-3).
 Dynamically rendered routes has a router cache duration of 30 seconds.

 ## loading.tsx (.js)